colakaist/academic-kickstart2/content/publication/journal-artical/index.md

 ---
-title: "An example journal article"
+title: "The mechanism of sodium and substrate release from the binding pocket of vSGLT"
 authors:
 - schoe
 -
-date: ""
+date: "2010-12-05"
 doi: ""

 # Schedule page publish date (NOT publication's date).